MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-metric-fl.md

 ## Examples

-The following examples uses the [invoke operator](../query/invokeoperator.md) to run the function.
+The following examples use the [invoke operator](../query/invokeoperator.md) to run the function.

 ### With specifying selector